EpistasisLab/mrsman/mimic/LOADING.md

 ./python/import.py initDb
 ```

-..* Do not log into OpenMRS until *after* initDb finishes.
+5. Log into OpenMRS (important: Do not log into OpenMRS until *after* initDb finishes)

-5. Log into OpenMRS

-..* Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true"
+Navigate to Maitenance->Advanced Settings, and set "validation.disable" to "true"

 6. Import records
 ```bash